First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Introduction

 Fluctuations in diffusion coefficients (DCs) have been reported in various physical and biological systems~\cite{Leith12, Parry14, Yamamoto98, Yamamoto21, Manzo15}.
 For example, molecular dynamics simulations of supercooled liquids demonstrate a spatio-temporal heterogeneity of diffusivity, which results in a temporal fluctuation of the DC along a trajectory of a particle~\cite{Yamamoto98}.
 Molecular dynamics simulations of small proteins show temporal fluctuations in the DCs due to conformational fluctuations~\cite{Yamamoto21}.
 In addition, an experimental observation of subdiffusion of a certain receptor on a cell membrane is explained by a model of a Brownian motion with a stochastic DC~\cite{Manzo15}.

-Non-Gaussian yet Brownian diffusion, where the mean squared displacement grows linearly in time but the propagator for displacement is non-Gaussian, has been widely observed in experiments involving colloidal particles, biological systems, and soft matter~\cite{Wang09, Wang12, Guan14}.
+Non-Gaussian yet Brownian diffusion, where the mean squared displacement grows linearly in time but the propagator for displacement is non-Gaussian, has been widely observed in experiments involving colloidal particles, biological systems, and soft matter~\cite{Wang09, Wang12, Guan14, Xue16, Alexandre22}.
 Experimental studies reveal that such dynamics often manifest as exponential or stretched exponential propagator at short times, with a crossover to Gaussian distributions at longer times, reflecting the underlying heterogeneity and temporal fluctuations in the environment~\cite{Wang09, Wang12}.

+To explain the non-Gaussianity of the propagator, Granick et al. have proposed the use of Beck and Cohen's superstatistical approach~\cite{Wang12, Beck03, Beck05, Beck06}.
+In this approach, the environment is viewed as locally homogeneous but globally heterogeneous, where the DC follows a specific probability distribution, representing a superposed ensemble of Brownian motions with different DCs.
+This approach leads to the mean squared displacement proportional to time.
+In addition, depending on the chosen distribution of the DC (such as exponential distribution, gamma distribution, or power-law form), this approach successfully derives the propagators with non-Gaussian features like Laplace or power-law tails~\cite{Chechkin17, Jain17, Jain17b, Hapca09}.
+However, the superstatistical approach cannot describe a crossover of the propagator to a Gaussian distribution over extended timescales, because it assumes a time-invariant distribution of the DC.

-Theoretically, the diffusing diffusivity (DD) model has emerged as a central framework to explain these observations.
-In this model, the DC itself is treated as a stochastic process, capturing the effects of environmental fluctuations and heterogeneity~\cite{Chechkin17, Sposini18, Lanoiselee18, Sposini19, Luo24}.
-Analytical and numerical studies demonstrate that the DD model can reproduce key experimental features, such as the persistence of non-Gaussianity at short times and the eventual recovery of Gaussian behavior~\cite{Chechkin17, Sposini18, Sposini19, Luo24}.
+The diffusing diffusivity (DD) model has emerged as a central framework for explaining the observation of a non-Gaussian propagator at short times and its crossover to a Gaussian distribution at longer times~\cite{Chubynsky14}.
+In this framework, the DC itself is treated as a stochastic process to capture the effects of environmental fluctuations and heterogeneity.
+Since the proposal of the model, the DD approach incorporating various stochastic process models for the DC and its extensions have been extensively investigated ~\cite{Jain16, Jain17, Tyagi17, Chechkin17, Sposini18, Lanoiselee18, Lanoiselee18b, Sposini19, Metzler20, Luo24, Akimoto26}.
+Both analytical and numerical studies, specifically using specific stochastic processes for the DC, demonstrate that the DD model can reproduce key experimental features, such as the persistence of non-Gaussianity at short times and the eventual recovery of Gaussian behavior ~\cite{Chechkin17, Sposini18, Sposini19}.